-The Texas Virtual School Network (TxVSN) has been established as one method of distance learning.
+The Texas Virtual School Network (TxVSN) has been established by the state as one method of distance learning.
 A student has the option, with certain limitations, to enroll in a course offered through the TxVSN to earn course credit for graduation.
 In limited circumstances, a student in grade 8 may also be eligible to enroll in a course through the TxVSN.

 Depending on the TxVSN course in which a student enrolls, the course may be subject to the "no pass, no play" rules.
-[Also see Extracurricular Activities, Clubs, and Organizations.]
+[Also see Extracurricular Activities, Clubs, and Organizations on page 32.]
 In addition, for a student who enrolls in a TxVSN course for which an end-of-course (EOC) assessment is required, the student must still take the corresponding EOC assessment.
+The graduation requirements for these assessments still apply as with traditional classroom instruction.